window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-2074205-1');

 New addition: PIER PRESSURE (photo)

 National Marine Fisheries Service: New Regulations Population assessment updates for vermilion snapper and red porgy have been completed.
-The vermilion snapper indicates the population is not undergoing over-fishing (when the fish are taken from the population too quickly) and is not over-fished (when there were not enough fish in the population) The stock assessment update for red porgy indicates the species is nor undergoing over-dishing population based on assessment updates, and NOAA Fisheries are proposing to modify for vermilion, snapper and red porgy.
-Keep up to date with these links: Conservation Commission South Carolina, NOAA Fisheries Southeast Regional Office frequently Asked Questions (2016) You may also be interested in South Atlantic Seasonal Closures and Trip Limits Again, of you are using a fishing charter or boat rental in the Grand Strand.
-This fee is usually included in your basic price.
-The local businesses are all well-aware of these requirements.
+The vermilion snapper indicates the population is not undergoing over-fishing and is \not over-fished (when there was not enough fish population.)
+The stock assessment update for red porgy indicates the species is no longer undergoing over-fishing population based on assessment updates and NOAA Fisheries.
+Keep up to date with these links Conservation Commission South Carolina, NOAA Fisheries Southeast Regional Office frequently Asked Questions (2016) You may also be interested in South Atlantic Seasonal Closures and Trip Limits Again, if you are planning to use a rental boat in the Grand Strand.
+NOTE: this fee is usually included in the base price.
+The local businesses are all aware of these circumstances.

-What fish are being caught?
-The most fish caught off the piers in the Grand Strand include grouper, sea bass, rigger, dolphin, wahoo and King Mackerel.
-Scroll to the bottom of this page to view Fishing Traits with links to current trends
+What fish will you catch?
+The most fish caught from the Myrtle Beach piers include grouper, sea bass, rigger, dolphin, wahoo and King Mackerel.
+Scroll to the bottom of this page to find fishing trends (with links to current trends)

-No limit of the following fish:
+No limit on the following fish:

 Moonfish